Mary Howitt

-Mary Howitt (12 March 1799-30 January 1888) was an English poet, the author of the famous poem The Spider and the Fly.
-She translated several tales by Hans Christian Andersen.
+Mary Howitt (12 March 1799 – 30 January 1888) was an English writer, editor, translator and a pioneer of the women's rights movement in the UK.
+She is most known as the author of the famous poem The Spider and the Fly.
+She translated several works by Hans Christian Andersen and Frederika Bremer.
 Some of her works were written in conjunction with her husband, William Howitt.
 Many, in verse and prose, were intended for young people.

 Background and early life

 Mary Botham, daughter of Samuel Botham and Ann, was born at Coleford, Gloucestershire, where her parents lived temporarily, while her father, a prosperous Quaker surveyor and former farmer of Uttoxeter, Staffordshire, looked after some mining property.
 In 1796, aged 38, Samuel had married 32-year-old Ann, daughter of a Shrewsbury ribbon-weaver.
 They had four children: Anna, Mary, Emma and Charles.
 Their Queen Anne house is now called Howitt Place.
 Mary Botham was taught at home, read widely and began writing verse at a very early age.